A350 Melksham bypass

 The business case for the scheme will need to consider a range of traffic growth scenarios for both high and low growth.
 It is anticipated that the Government will revise future traffic and economic growth figures in view of recent events, and the scheme will be assessed on the basis of any revised Government predictions.

 The scheme has the potential to improve road safety and reduce the number killed and seriously injured on our roads.
 The removal of through traffic from residential areas could reduce traffic noise and air pollution with consequent health benefits for residents, but some of the options could also have the potential to introduce traffic into previously unaffected areas and may have other detrimental effects.
-The options assessment and business case for the scheme will take these impacts into consideration.
+The scheme assessment and business case for the scheme will take these impacts into consideration.

 A Wiltshire Traffic Model has been created which covers the wide area of the county.
 This computer model makes use of a large number of traffic counts across the highway network.
 It is not just based on traffic counts in the Melksham area.
 This allows schemes and proposals across the county to be modelled with a high degree of accuracy, and enables the computer modelling of combinations of road and development proposals to be assessed.
 Having robust data to inform options appraisal is an important part of the scheme assessment process.

 There are Major Road Network schemes on the A350 at M4 Junction 17 and Chippenham Bypass Phases 4 and 5, which would be included in the traffic modelling, as well as consideration of potential schemes in connection with development such as Future Chippenham and the Yarnbrook to West Ashton Relief Road.
-Various scenarios may need to be modelled in view of the uncertainties connected with these schemes.
+Various scenarios may need to be modelled in view of the uncertainties connected with some of these schemes.

 The emerging Local Plan is expected to result in proposals for additional housing in the county in order to meet Government targets.
 The nature and location of this will be determined by the Local Plan process, which will use a similar traffic model to the scheme to ensure consistency.
 The traffic modelling for the Melksham Bypass will be rerun and reviewed as further information on growth and future traffic movements becomes available.